Steroid nasal sprays

 How steroid nasal sprays work

-Steroids are a man-made version of hormones normally produced by the adrenal glands, which are 2 small glands above the kidneys.
+Steroids closely copy the effects of hormones normally produced by the adrenal glands, which are 2 small glands above the kidneys.

 When sprayed into the nose, steroids reduce inflammation (swelling).

 This can help relieve symptoms such as sneezing and a runny or blocked nose.
 It can also help to reduce the size of any swellings (such as polyps in your nose.

 Steroid nasal sprays are not the same as anabolic steroids, which are often used illegally by some people to increase their muscle mass.